What is Partner Training in Channel Partner Mgmt?

 Best Practices (Do's)

-• Modular Design: Break down complex topics into smaller, digestible modules.
+- Modular Design: Breaking down complex topics into smaller, digestible modules.

-• Role-Specific Paths: Offer customized learning paths for sales, technical, and marketing roles.
+- Role-Specific Paths: Offering customized learning paths for sales, technical, and marketing roles.

-• Hands-on Labs/Demos: Provide practical experience, especially for technical products.
-Example: An IT vendor offering sandbox environments for partners to practice configuring new cloud services.
+- Hands-on Labs/Demos: Providing practical experience, especially for technical products.
+For instance, an IT vendor might offer sandbox environments for partners to practice configuring new cloud services.

-• Gamification: Use badges, leaderboards, and rewards to motivate completion.
+- Gamification: Using badges, leaderboards, and rewards to motivate completion.

-• Regular Updates: Keep content current with product releases and market trends.
+- Regular Updates: Keeping content current with product releases and market trends.

 Pitfalls (Don'ts)